Advanced Magnesium Complex®

 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no wheat, gluten, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal byproduct.
+Contains no wheat, gluten, corn, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs or any animal by-product.

-Take 1-3 capsules daily with/without food, or as directed by a qualified health care practitioner.
+Take one to three capsules daily with/without food, or as directed by a qualified health care practitioner.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.